cran/mirai/README.md

 ### Deferred Evaluation Pipe

-{mirai} implements a deferred evaluation pipe `%>>%` for working with potentially unresolved values.
+`mirai` implements a deferred evaluation pipe `%>>%` for working with potentially unresolved values.

-Pipe a mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.
+Pipe a ‘mirai’ or mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.

 The result may be queried at `$data`, which will return another ‘unresolvedExpr’ whilst unresolved.
 However when the original value